LiarPrincess/Violet/Scripts/unicode/README.md

 - **CaseFolding.py** - find the case-fold mapping for each scalar (see section “3.13 Default Case Algorithms” in [Unicode standard](http://www.unicode.org/versions/Unicode12.1.0)).
 This script requires the latest version of “CaseFolding.txt” to be present inside this dir, you can download it at [unicode.org](https://www.unicode.org/Public/UCD/latest/ucd/).

+The file containing the result of the script should be placed in `Sources/Objects/Types - string/Unicode extensions`.

 # How to run?

 Just run the selected script.